Categories

 The present level of scientific knowledge suggests that weak magnetic fields pose no threat to your health or quality of sleep.

 Metal components are subject to electromagnetic field changes in their surrounding environment, including both increased and reduced field strengths.
-However, the electromagnetic field levels in the bed are not much affected by coil springs.
+Coil springs, however, do not have much of an impact on the levels of electromagnetic fields in the bed.
 As soon as you are lying down in bed, the innerspring metal’s relatively weaker electromagnetic effects are immediately overridden by the much bigger human body.

 Mattresses’ potential to boost the strength of electrical radiation is minimal at best.